ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/Encyclopodia/ReadMe from Keripo.txt

   or visit the official Encyclopodia website (where you can also download a preconverted Wikipedia dump) and place the .epodia file in the "Library" folder.
+- Note that you can only have ONE .epodia file in the "Library" folder; if there is more than one, Encyclopodia will probably crash.
 - Encyclopodia contains only the bare minimum in modules;
   if you really want to add more PZ2 modules, place them in the "Modules" folder.
+- Since this Encyclopodia version uses PZ2, there are often memory issues and you will sometimes get "bzip2" errors.
+  If this happens, just reboot and try again.

 Original: